zemekeneng/liarsdice/README.md

 This is a game to pit [Liar's Dice][1] robots against each other.

+Liar's Dice is played amongst two or more players, each of which begin with a dice cup and 4 six-sided dice.
+All players roll their dice, but don't reveal them.
+In turn, each player makes a declaration, such as "two threes" or "three sixes", or, a player may call "Liar".
+Each successive call must be higher than the previous (either a higher quantity, or a higher face with the same quantity).
+These declarations are for the *entire* set of dice combined.
+When a player calls "Liar", all dice are revealed.
+If the assertion is met (that is, the number of faces is greater than or equal to the claim), then the player who called liar must remove a die from their cup.
+If not, the last player to make the declaration must remove a die from their cup.
+If a player has no more dice in their cup they are out of the game.
+Play continues in this fashion until only one player, the winner, remains.

+In this variation there are no wild dice, and no re-casting of dice.

 You can write a robot by implementing the function:

     def get_move(me,hands,history)